gatsbywelles/DeepFake-Detection-Learning-Modules/_sources/education.md

 ## Training Activities

-+ Spot-the-Fake Exercises - MIT’s __[“Detect Fakes”](https://detectfakes.kellogg.northwestern.edu/)__ study found that participants improved when given feedback after trying to classify images and videos (Vaccari & Chadwick, 2020).
++ **Spot-the-Fake Exercises** - MIT’s __[“Detect Fakes”](https://detectfakes.kellogg.northwestern.edu/)__ study found that participants improved when given feedback after trying to classify images and videos (Vaccari & Chadwick, 2020).
 These activities don’t make people perfect detectors but they make them cautious.
++ **Phishing Email Simulations** - Organizations increasingly run phishing simulations.
+Dawkins and Jacobs (2021) developed the NIST __[“Phish Scame”](https://nvlpubs.nist.gov/nistpubs/TechnicalNotes/NIST.TN.2276.pdf)__ which helps rate difficulty of phishing messages.
+This way, companies can start with obvious fakes and gradually increase realism.
++ **Prebunking Games** - Roozenbeek and van der Linden (2019) created the __[“Bad News game”](https://www.getbadnews.com/en)__ game, where players take the role of a fake news creator.
+By learning the tactics, they build immunity.
+Harmony Square, another game, applies similar logic to political manipulation.
+Studies show prebunking builds durable resistance.
++ **Reflection Prompts** - Bada et al. (2019) argue that reflection is crucial.
+After exercises, employees should consider what they noticed and what they missed.
+Reflection cements learning better than rote training.
++ **Case Example** - Google and Jigsaw launched prebunking YouTube ads in 2022 across Eastern Europe to combat disinformation about refugees.
+Early results showed reduced susceptibility to manipulation even weeks later (Roozenbeek et al., 2022).
+This proves training can scale beyond classrooms.